Cognigy/Documentation/docs/en/docs/ai/endpoints/whatsapp.md

 ### App ID

-This value is a unique App ID used by Meta/Facebook Developer Dashboard to identify the WhatsApp App that communicated with the Cloud API.
+This value is a unique App ID used by Meta/Facebook Developer Dashboard to identify the WhatsApp App that communicates with the Cloud API.
 This is a required field.

 ### Access Token